open-rsx/rsb-manual/examples-converters.rst

       The function :py:func:`rsb.converter.registerGlobalConverter` is
       used to register new :term:`converters <converter>` (line 26).
-After that, the value of
+After that, the global default :term:`participant` configuration has to be updated using
-      :py:data:`rsb.__defaultParticipantConfig` has to be updated to
+      :py:func:`rsb.setDefaultParticipantConfig` to pick up the newly
-      pick up the newly registered :term:`converter` (line 37).
+      registered :term:`converter` (line 37).

       .. literalinclude:: /../rsb-python/examples/protobuf/registration.py
          :language:        python